wp-plugins/subscribe2/ReadMe.txt

 = I would really like Registered users to have the Subscription page themed like my site, is this possible? = Yes, it is.
 There is a small extension to Subscribe2 that delivers exactly this functionality.
 It is available from [Theme Tailors](http://stiofan.themetailors.com/store/products/tt-subscribe2-front-end-plugin/) for just $2.

+= I'd like to change the length of the excerpt included in the email notification.
+Can I do that? = Yes, you can.
+There is a filter in Subscribe2 that allow you to change from the default of approximately 55 words.
+An example of the filter code you need would look like this:

+`function my_excerpt() {
+	// return whatever number of words you want the excerpt length to be return 30;
+}
+add_filter('s2_excerpt_length', 'my_excerpt');`

 = How do I make use of the support for Custom Post Types = In a plugin file for your site or perhaps functions.php in your theme add the following code where 'my_post_type' is change to the name of your custom post type.